 Factors Affecting Spermatogenesis

-This process seems to be very sensitive and can easily be affected by the little change in the hormone level.
-For Example- testosterone is developed through the hypothalamus, Leydig cells, and pituitary gland.
-As this process is very sensitive to changes in temperature, deficiency in the diet, alcoholism, exposure to drugs and presence of disease can affect the rate of sperm formation adversely.
+This process seems to be very sensitive and can easily be affected by minute changes in the hormone level.
+For example- testosterone is developed through the hypothalamus, Leydig cells, and pituitary gland.
+This process is very sensitive to changes in temperature, deficiency in the diet, alcoholism, exposure to drugs and presence of disease can affect the rate of sperm formation adversely.